NRC-Lund/spikebit/README.md

 # SpikeBit compression
-SpikeBit is an architecture for integrating multiple massive parallel recordings of spiketrains using high-speed Ethernet.
+SpikeBit is an architecture and data format for integrating multiple massive parallel recordings of spiketrains using high-speed Ethernet.
+For more information see article published in [TBD]

 ## Install
 1. See dependencies below